 What's happened

-Syrian government troops launched an offensive into Kurdish-controlled northeast Syria, capturing towns, oil and gas fields, and advancing despite US calls to halt.
+Syrian government forces launched an offensive into Kurdish-controlled northeast Syria, capturing key towns and oil fields, including Syria's largest oil and gas fields.
 Kurdish forces deny secession ambitions and seek US guarantees amid regional tensions.
-The conflict underscores shifting alliances and regional power plays.
+The move follows a recent deal with Kurdish-led forces and regional shifts in control.

 What's behind the headline?